-The mitre lock rod 58 should be adjusted if the table of the saw can be moved when the mitre lock handle is locked (down).
+The mitre lock rod 55 should be adjusted if the table of the saw can be moved when the mitre lock handle is locked (down).

-- 1. Put the mitre lock handle 21 in the unlocked (up) position. - Using a slotted screwdriver, tighten the mitre lock rod by turning it clockwise as shown in Figure M. Turn the lock rod until it is snug, then turn counterclockwise one turn. - 3.
-Re-lock the mitre lock to a non-detented measurement on the mitre scale for example, 34° and make sure the table will not rotate.
+- 1. Put the mitre lock handle 19 in the unlocked (up) position. - 2.
+Using a 13 mm open end wrench, loosen the lock nut (56) on the mitre lock rod. - 3.
+Using a slotted screwdriver, tighten the mitre lock rod by turning it clockwise as shown in Figure M. Turn the lock rod until it is snug, then turn counterclockwise one turn. - 4.
+Re-lock the mitre lock to a non-detented measurement on the mitre scale for example, $34^{\circ}$ and make sure the table will not rotate. - 5.
+Tighten lock nut.